-This first step goes back to my suggestion to make nice with cookbooks from my How to Plan a Menu post.
+This first step goes back to my suggestion to make nice with cookbooks.
 Many home cooks set themselves up for failure by picking a recipe that is out of their league.
 There are so many fabulous books out there that are sure to appeal to you, no matter your skill level.
 If you’re new to cooking, a beginner’s cookbook such as The Can’t Cook Book is a great place to start.
 If you’re more adventurous and seeking to expand your palate, go for a book like Danny Seo’s Naturally Delicious.
 Either way, be honest with yourself and what you’re up for.

 If you have a feeling a dread when looking at an ingredient list, move on.
 The recipe that is right for you should give you a sense of excitement, not terror.
 Start small and work your way up to more complex cooking techniques.
 This is step number one and it is the most important of them all.
 Pick a recipe that suits your skill level.
 (If you want to see my cookbook recommendations, click here.)

-*For this post I chose to make “Minty Sugar Snaps” from the The Can’t Cook Book.
+*For this post I chose to make “Minty Sugar Snaps” from The Can’t Cook Book.

 R: Read and read again.